OctMon/Easy/Example/Pods/MonkeyKing/README.md

     print("result: \(result)")
 }
 ```
-> You need to configure `pay.php` in remote server.
-You can find a example about `pay.php` at Demo project.
+> You need to configure `pay.php` in a remote server.
+You can find an example of `pay.php` at the Demo project.

 <br />